gkv311/sview/docs/INSTALL.md

 ## III.
 Code::Blocks

-Code::Blocks is an official way for building and development of sView.
+Code::Blocks (https://www.codeblocks.org/) is the main way for building and development sView.
+It should be noted, however, that it is possible building sView using Visual Studio solution on Windows platform as alternative to Code::Blocks, and Makefile should be used for building for other target platforms.
 There are several building targets depending on platform (Mac OS X, Linux, Windows) and debugging possibilities:
 * `WIN_vc_x86`,        32-bit target using Visual Studio compiler